apache/mynewt-site/docs/newtmgr/project-slinky.md

 The response comes back as a json string.

-In addition to these, uou can also examine running tasks, statistics, logs, image status (not on sim), and configuration.
+In addition to these, you can also examine running tasks, statistics, logs, image status (not on sim), and configuration.